karimkhanbd/DictionaryAPIintegration/README.md

 xUnit	: The testing framework used to define and run tests.
 Moq	: The mocking framework used to isolate the Application layer.
 We can test GetWordDefinitionQuery logic without making real network calls.

-How to Run Unit Tests
+How to Run Unit Tests:

 Open your terminal at the solution root (DictionaryApp/).
 Execute the .NET test command:  dotnet test